cedmax/youmightnotneed/src/content/how-to-contribute.md

 # How To Contribute

 Feel free to open a PR on the [github repository](https://github.com/cedmax/youmightnotneed).
 If you want to suggest any othe framework or library please [open an issue](https://github.com/cedmax/youmightnotneed/issues/new), before the PR.

 Please note we have a [Code of Conduct](https://github.com/cedmax/youmightnotneed/blob/master/CODE_OF_CONDUCT.md), make sure you follow it in all your interactions with the project.

+Run `yarn contributors` to add yourself to the Readme.md

 ## How to add a method implementation